 Learning Design Audit · Private · May 2026

 TIA's content is strong.
-This audit is about one structural connection that sits between the content and the outcome it is designed to produce.
+This audit is about the one gap between that content and the outcome it is built to produce.

 The content library is extensive and the methodology is coherent.
 The community is active and genuinely loyal.
-Jason and Michael are credible practitioners who teach from live market experience.
+Jason and Michael are credible traders who teach from live market experience.
 This audit is not about what TIA is missing in content.
-It is about one gap between what members consume and what they can actually execute, and how that gap is currently showing up inside TIA's own community channels.
+It is about one gap between what members consume and what they can actually execute, the gap every applied curriculum has to bridge.

-Steve Willis · Learning Systems Designer · 15 years in curriculum design · TIA Premium member, four years · steve@willconnectsystems.com · @WillConnect_ · willconnectsystems.com
+Steve Willis · Learning Systems Designer · 15 years in curriculum design · TIA Premium member, 4 years · steve@willconnectsystems.com · @WillConnect_ · willconnectsystems.com

 What TIA has built

-Four years inside this platform gives a clear view of what has been assembled.
+4 years inside this platform gives a clear view of what has been assembled.
 The depth is genuine.
-The Gann Swing Accelerator is the structural backbone of everything TIA teaches, and it is built with a rigour that is rare in retail trading education.
-The Wyckoff and Elliott Wave courses extend that foundation into a comprehensive applied technical analysis curriculum.
-The Pro Masterclass library adds thirty-two structured learning steps.
-The 4th Time Breakout Masterclass alone is a complete applied trading curriculum, covering psychology of setup, execution mechanics across three entry variants, risk and error management, and live case studies across multiple asset classes.
+The Gann Swing Accelerator is the structural backbone of everything TIA teaches, and it is built with a level of detail rare in retail trading education.
+The 4th Time Breakout Masterclass alone goes deeper than a lot of full courses do, covering psychology of setup, execution mechanics across 3 entry variants, risk and error management, and live case studies across multiple asset classes.

 Foundation Courses

 Gann Swing Accelerator, Wyckoff Volume Accelerator, Elliott Wave Accelerator, Technical Analysis Accelerator, Cryptocurrency Accelerator.
-Five structured courses forming a comprehensive technical analysis curriculum.
+5 structured courses forming a comprehensive technical analysis curriculum.

 Pro Masterclass Library

 Trade log spreadsheet.
 R-multiples position sizing masterclasses.
 TIA Indicator Suite.
 The Premium Traders Guide as a curated content index.
-Working tools designed by practitioners who use them.
+Working tools designed by traders who use them.

 Community Architecture

-Discord with fifteen-plus differentiated channels.
+Discord with 15+ differentiated channels.
 Separate spaces for analysis, active trading, gann setups, backtesting strategy, losses and learnings, trading results, and premium Q&A. Thoughtfully structured by purpose.

 Direct Access

 Weekly live streams.
 Premium Q&A channel with direct access to Jason and Michael.
-Regular macro cycle analysis and real-time trade examples from practitioners with skin in the game.
+Regular macro cycle analysis and real-time trade examples from traders with real capital at risk.

 Member Cohort

-Members running hundred-trade documented challenges.
+Members running 100-trade documented challenges.
 Members building Python backtesting engines.
 Members applying multi-framework confluences to live setups.
 A genuinely engaged and ambitious community.

 That context matters.
 The gap described in this audit is not a content quality problem.
-TIA's content is real.
-The gap is structural, and its evidence is already present inside TIA's own channels.
+TIA's content is sound.
+The gap is structural, and the evidence is already sitting in the community itself.

-Across six channels and several months of activity, one pattern surfaces consistently.
+Across 6 channels and several months of activity, one pattern surfaces consistently.
 Members can describe the methodology with precision.
 They understand the setups.
 They can articulate the rules.
-What they cannot reliably do is apply that reasoning under the pressure of a real decision, in real time, with real capital at stake.
+What they cannot reliably do is apply that reasoning in real time, under a live decision, with capital at stake.

 This is the most predictable gap in applied skills education.
 The transfer from understanding to execution does not happen automatically.
 It requires structured applied practice with feedback.
-The evidence that this gap exists, inside TIA's existing channels, is specific and recurring.
+The evidence that this gap exists is specific and recurring.

 Premium Q&A Channel